automl/Auto-PyTorch/README.md

 This a very early pre-alpha version of our upcoming Auto-PyTorch.
 So far, Auto-PyTorch supports featurized data (classification, regression) and image data (classification).

+The newest features in Auto-PyTorch for tabular data are described in the paper ["Auto-PyTorch Tabular: Multi-Fidelity MetaLearning for Efficient and Robust AutoDL"](https://arxiv.org/abs/2006.13799).

 ## Installation

 Clone repository